JaneliaSciComp/pydantic-ome-ngff/docs/index.md

 ## Creating a multiscale group

-`pydantic-ome-ngff` provides simple way to create multiscale metadata from a collection of arrays accompanied by spatial metadata.
+`pydantic-ome-ngff` provides a direct way to create multiscale metadata from a collection of arrays accompanied by spatial metadata.
+Note that the data in these arrays will not be accessed -- the arrays are used to create models of Zarr arrays, and so their `shape` and `dtype` attributes are necessary.

 The basic workflow is as follows: